 The wristblades are the Predator's main melee weapon and are often used in close quarters battle with humans and Xenomorphs.
 The wristblades come in different shapes and sizes, some even offering ranged offensive capabilities.

 The Lost Tribe Predators were a clan of Yautja hidden in a spaceship under the sewers of Los Angeles.
-Here is an overview and ranking of all the Lost Tribe Predators, including available backgrounds from the books, comics, and NECA figure bios.
+Here is an overview of all the ten Lost Tribe Predators, including available backgrounds from the books, comics, and NECA figure bios.